APCSA-Turin/final-project-benjamins266/Walkthrough.md

 - Once the user answers "no", their maximum streak will be displayed, and the program will terminate
 - if the user enters neither "easy" nor "hard" the user will be told to try again
 ### Game.java
--This class contains all of the game logic to the program
+- This class contains all of the game logic to the program
         Methods:
 ```java
 Game(Image image)